26 November 2018

 “The probe proved extremely sensitive and provided a positive result using DNA extracted from the drinking water of Gouldian Finches but not from other bird species,” she said.

 “We tested how long the eDNA could be detected in the water after the finches last had a drink and if environmental factors such as turbidity made a difference.”

-NT Government’s Department of Environment and Natural Resources researchers are now working with CDU to test the technique on waterholes in the Top End.
+NT Government’s Department of Environment, Parks & Water Security researchers are now working with CDU to test the technique on waterholes in the Top End.